-In addition to loans and advances, there were contingent liabilities and commitments in respect of members of the Board of Directors and their connected persons, mainly in the form of guarantees and commitments to lend amounting to €40.000 (2022: €20.000).
+In addition to loans and advances, there were contingent liabilities and commitments in respect of members of the Board of Directors and their connected persons and other related parties, mainly in the form of guarantees and commitments to lend amounting to €92.008 (2023: €40.000).

-During 2023, the Bank recognised a total income amounting to €6.900 (2022: €16.560) as a result of a use of space agreement with Ancoria Insurance Public Ltd. This amount is shown under 'Other income' line.
+During 2024, the Bank recognised a total income amounting to €NIL (2023: €6.900) as a result of a use of space agreement with Ancoria Insurance Public Ltd. This amount is shown under 'Other income' line.

-During 2023, the Bank incurred a cost of €4.230 for marketing related services received by an entity classified as 'Connected persons with executive directors'.
+During 2024, the Bank incurred a cost of €13.227 (2023:€4.230) for marketing related services received by an entity classified as 'Connected persons with executive directors'.
 This amount is part of Marketing and Promotion expenses (note 8).